The Road to Solutions

 For more than a decade, the Mitchell Center for Sustainability Solutions has been building its capacity for stakeholder-engaged, solutions-driven research that helps solve pressing problems.
 This approach draws from the field of sustainability science that seeks to create a brighter economic, social and environmental future by connecting diverse forms of knowledge and know-how to help society make informed choices.
 Working with partners representing government, citizens’ groups, business and industry, and non-governmental organizations, our projects are helping:

 - Municipal officials, state legislators, and the waste management industry find better approaches to solid waste management that reduce the rate of landfill expansion and lower long-term costs to towns and taxpayers;

-- Tribal communities prepare for the arrival of the emerald ash borer, an invasive forest pest that poses serious threats to the centuries-old traditions and livelihoods of Wabanaki basketmakers;
+- Tribal communities prevent the spread of the emerald ash borer, an invasive forest pest that poses serious threats to the centuries-old traditions and livelihoods of Wabanaki basketmakers;

 - State agencies, shellfish harvesters, and towns develop better ways to clean up and reopen clam flats closed due to degraded water.